Leave no trace

 You must pack all of your garbage, gas canisters, and toilet paper out and dispose of them in either Sisimiut or Kangerlussuaq.
 Yes, even though several of the huts now have blue bins!

 Bring extra zip-top bags for garbage and toilet paper disposal and tie them securely to the outside of your pack.
 Do not leave your bags of waste or gas canisters (empty or otherwise) at the huts.
-The logistics of maintaining such a long, remote trail means we can only afford to collect garbage and fix issues once or twice a year.
+The logistics of maintaining such a long, remote trail means we can only afford to collect garbage and fix issues once or twice a year during winter.
 Please help us keep the trail and the huts clean.

 Ladies, please invest in a pee cloth to reduce the amount of toilet paper you use.